All I wanted was to let my son walk to school.

 It appeared this summer that Lawrence might dedicate a portion of its property tax to sidewalk repairs, provided voters approved the tax renewal this fall.
 In the end, there were other competitors for the money.

 So for now, the city will live with piecemeal solutions.
 Some gaps in the sidewalk network are being filled in using federal grant money.
 The city will spend some of its capital improvement money to make sure some crucial sidewalks are compliant with the Americans with Disabilities Act.
 There have been vows to (gently) start to enforce sidewalk requirements with property owners.
+(Update: In March, the city took a step in that direction by signaling that they would begin enforcing an ordinance billing property owners for sidewalk repairs.)

 Momentum seems to be building on the political side, too.
 The health department this fall held training for Safe Routes Champions to create grass-roots advocates for new and improved sidewalks, and the Lawrence Pedestrian Coalition has been trying to make itself heard and felt in the City Commission races.